 USF is a RU/VH institution attracting students and faculty of the highest caliber.
 In moving forward towards AAU eligibility, USF measures its progress by setting clear annual targets for a series of metrics and compares itself to its peer and aspirational peer institutions.
-USF uses national benchmarks to monitor: Broad measures of academic institutions through the Integrated Postsecondary Education Data System (IPEDS); Its position in the top tier of American research universities through the Carnegie Foundation for the Advancement of Teaching, along with its designation as a Community Engaged University; Performance indices through the Association of American Universities' (AAU); Ranking of research universities through the National Science Foundation (NSF); Ranking of the scope and quality of graduate programs through the National Research Council (NRC); Ranking by the annual report of the Top American Research Universities (TARU); Annual ranking of National Universities US News and World Report's (USNWR); Technology transfers, start-ups and patents through the Association of University Business Officers (NACUBO); Statistics on international education and study abroad through the Institute of International Education/Open Doors (IIE); Moody's credit rating; and Annual giving through Voluntary Support of Education (CAE/VSE).
-These data are available in several web sites and show trends and comparisons for many of these metrics over the last ten years.
+USF uses national benchmarks to monitor: Broad measures of academic institutions through the Integrated Postsecondary Education Data System (IPEDS); Its position in the top tier of American research universities through the Carnegie Foundation for the Advancement of Teaching, along with its designation as a Community Engaged University; Performance indices through the Association of American Universities' (AAU); Ranking of research universities through the National Science Foundation (NSF); Ranking of the scope and quality of graduate programs through the National Research Council (NRC); Ranking by the annual report of the Top American Research Universities (TARU); Annual ranking of National Universities US News and World Report's (USNWR); Technology transfers, start-ups and patents through the Association of University Technology Managers (AUTM); Endowment standings through the National Association of Colleges and University Business Officers (NACUBO); Statistics on international education and study abroad through the Institute of International Education/Open Doors (IIE); Moody's credit rating; and Annual giving through Voluntary Support of Education (CAE/VSE).
+These data are available in several web sites and show trends and comparisons for many of these metrics over the last ten vears

-Planning, Performance and Accountability Matrix PDF of the Planning Metrics Matrix Performance Dashboard
+Planning, Performance and Accountability Matrix

+PDF of the Planning Metrics Matrix

+Performance Dashboard